Impact

 Risk and Exploitability

-With a CVSS score of 9.8 the vulnerability is classified as critical.
-The EPSS score is not reported and the issue is not yet listed in CISA’s KEV catalog, but the lack of an authentication requirement makes exploitation trivial for anyone who can reach the web service.
+With a CVSS score of 9.3 the vulnerability is classified as critical.
+The EPSS score is now 1%, indicating a very low exploitation probability, and the issue is not yet listed in CISA’s KEV catalog, but the lack of an authentication requirement makes exploitation trivial for anyone who can reach the web service.
 Attackers can use publicly available tools to conduct time‑based blind SQL injection against the /api/captcha endpoint over HTTP, extracting confidential data without needing credentials.

 OpenCVE Enrichment